sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 * How to open an in-progress Batch Change of the trainer's choice
 * How to view the spec for that Batch Change
 * What, at a high level, the parts of the spec are doing (defining the repo list, making the change, determining PR contents, etc.)
+* How to run a Batch Change in the browser (recommend the [Hello World](https://docs.sourcegraph.com/batch_changes/quickstart#write-a-batch-spec) Batch Change)
 * How to filter PRs by status, check state, and review state
 * What bulk actions (publishing, commenting, merging, closing) are available
 * What the burndown chart looks like and how to filter the burndown chart